 All of the above genes can affect muscle building and your testosterone "score."

-Reardon says you can alter your daily behaviors to naturally bring testosterone levels back up.
+The hack: Reardon says you can alter your daily behaviors to naturally bring testosterone levels back up.
 Lose weight, eat tesosterone-boosting foods and a healthy diet, lift heavy, complete HIIT-style workouts, take magnesium supplements, and get adequate sleep.

-Struggle: can't sleep through the night
+Struggle: Can't sleep through the night

 Gene affecting sleep cycling: Circadian Locomotor Output Cycles Kaput (Clock) gene